Granite Worktops Cost

 Laminate Worktops

-Laminate worktops are a budget option where a printed decorative layer is bonded to a robust substrate like particle board.
-This process allows them to look like natural materials like wood or stone and come in a wide range of colours, patterns and textures to fit any kitchen design.
+Laminate worktops are a budget option where a printed decorative layer is bonded to a robust substrate such as particle board.

 Hiring Contractors Checklist for Granite Worktops